burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.4.8 - Added lock files and VSCode Workspace

+- **Improved Experience**: The project now have a new VSCode Workspace that hides all the unnecessary files from the view

 ### Version 1.4.7 - Added Screenshots